Q&As: STAR Program

 The Smog Check station locator tool on BAR's website is the most convenient and up-to-date way for consumers to identify STAR stations in their area that can inspect their vehicles.1.4 How are the standards for the STAR performance measures generated?

-Currently, there are no plans to change the percentage of "directed vehicles."1.6 How does the STAR Program differ from the former Gold Shield Program?
+There are no plans to change the percentage of "directed vehicles."

 2. Station Types2.1 What station types are in the Smog Check Program?